rasundsbak/rtd-tutorial/docs/source/index.rst

 03 The academic problem
 =======================
-We are going to look at data from the two institutions of Comtrade and World bank.
+We are going to look at data from the Comtrade database published by the World bank.

 **Q1 What does the distribution of Export of Crude oil from the OPEC countries look like for the years from 1995 until today?**